 Checklists must be constructed such that all items in the checklist for a given success criterion must be marked true in order for the content to be declared conformant at any conformance level.

 If there are no techniques for a particular technology that address a specific success criterion, then a checklist item for that success criterion must be present and must include information stating that the content must also be provided in another form that meets all of Level 1 requirements.

-Checklist items are grouped according to the Success Criterion to which they apply and are ordered by their conformance level (Minimum, Level 2, and Level 3).
+Checklist items are grouped according to the Success Criterion to which they apply and are ordered by their conformance level.
 Optional techniques should be presented in an "additional strategies" section and listed separately.

-The following points are mandatory requirements for Test Files.
+The following points are mandatory requirements for Test Cases.